Exhibitions 2019

 Courtesy: the artist & Experimenter, Kolkata © Bani Abidi

-With The Black Image Corporation, Theaster Gates has conceived a participatory exhibition which explores the fundamental legacy of Johnson Publishing Company archives.
+With The Black Image Corporation, Theaster Gates conceived a participatory exhibition which explores the fundamental legacy of Johnson Publishing Company archives.
 Featuring more than four million images, they have contributed to shape the aesthetic and cultural languages of African American identity.

 Moneta Sleet Jr., 1965